 - Invoicing by the percentage of completion

-A subcontractor using the percentage-of-completion method sends an invoice when specific percentages (e.g., 30%, 60%, and 100%) of the project is completed.
+A subcontractor using the percentage-of-completion method sends an invoice when specific percentages (e.g., 30%, 60%, and 100%) of the project are completed.
 On the other hand, a subcontractor who invoices by stage sends their invoices when specific project stages (e.g., all drywall installed) are completed.

 2. Why are progress payments difficult to finance?

 Progress payments in the construction industry are difficult to finance.
 These invoices are often disputed, especially at delivery.
 Furthermore, these invoices often have a “pay-when-paid” clause, which complicates the transaction.
 These issues increase the workload and the risk for the finance company.
 Consequently, most finance companies avoid these transactions.

 Invoice disputes are common in the construction industry.
 Subcontractors and general contractors often disagree about the amount and quality of work that has been completed.
 These disagreements delay invoices, take time to resolve, and often leave all parties with less than they expected.

 b) Issues with the final deliverable

 One of the main challenges of progressive billing is that the end customer pays a substantial amount of money before seeing the finished product.
 It’s not unusual to see a commercial client or general contractor (GC) who accepted all partial deliveries only to reject the final product because of quality or other concerns.
 This is also why retainage invoices cannot be financed.

 In our experience, these disputes are notoriously difficult to solve and can leave all parties disappointed.
 Furthermore, a short payment or non-payment on a final invoice that has been factored can have financial consequences for the subcontractors.